mattiabasone/League-of-PHP/README.md

 League-of-PHP
 =============

-PHP Implementation for the official League Of Legends API
+PHP Implementation of the official League Of Legends API

+Invite `Roobre` if you see me online! :D